-In 2011, President Barack Obama signed into law the Food Safety Modernization Act (FSMA), the most sweeping overhaul of the country’s food safety laws since 1932.
-The FSMA directs the FDA to build a new system of food safety oversight—and with good reason.
-According to the Centers for Disease Control and Prevention, each year foodborne illnesses strike 48 million (one out of six) Americans, killing and hospitalizing thousands .
+In 2011 the Food Safety Modernization Act (FSMA) was signed into law, making it the most sweeping overhaul of U.S. food safety laws since 1932.
+FSMA directs the U.S. Food and Drug Administration (FDA) to build a new system of food safety oversight—and with good reason.
+According to the U.S. Centers for Disease Control and Prevention, each year foodborne illnesses strike 48 million (one out of six) Americans, killing and hospitalizing thousands.
 The source of these illnesses can range from fresh fruit and vegetables to improperly processed egg, dairy and juice products.
 The passage of this law reaffirms that food safety is a high priority for government.

 The major change that will occur under the FSMA is that the FDA will be moving from a reactive mode to a more proactive mode when it comes to protecting consumers from potential foodborne illness.